 An Army Black helicopter crashed in the ocean off the coast of Hawaii on Aug.
 15.

 Two Black Hawk aircrews were participating in training exercises when communications were lost.

 Crews from the Army, Coast Guard, Navy and local agencies in Hawaii searched around the clock as strong currents moved the wreckage into a deep-water search area that spanned 72,000 nautical miles.

-The missing soldiers range in age from 26 to 41.
+The five soldiers who went missing ranged in age from 26 to 41.
 The crew did have life vests and devices to assist with underwater breathing on the helicopter, officials said.